 Master of Fine Arts in Creative Writing, Southern Illinois University Carbondale, 2000

 Bachelor of Science, University Studies, Southern Illinois University Carbondale, 1994

 Selected Post-Graduate Trainings:

-Before embarking upon this work Margaret lived a varied life, including as a stay-at-home mother, a professional writer, college writing instructor, women's health advocate, aspiring midwife, journalist, technical writer, and very part time private chef.
+Before embarking upon this work Margaret lived a varied life, including as in electronics in the US Army and afterwards, laying railroad track, getting a pilot's license, working construction, being a stay-at-home mom, musician (piano/flute/voice), writer for newspapers, technical writer for aircraft, college writing instructor, women's health advocate, aspiring midwife, web designer, landscaper, and part time private chef.

-Born in Illinois, Margaret has lived in several states in the US as well as Germany and Sweden.
+Born in Illinois, Margaret has lived in several states in the US as well as some other countries.
 She has studied with elders of land-spirit recognizing spiritual traditions, always being careful not to co-opt, colonize, or romanticize.
-My professional work is to remain neutral spiritually and to respect and facilitate each person's belief or non-belief.

 Margaret is a mother, grandmother, writer, musician. sustainable gardener, reader, writer, animist, and proud-ass crone.